redhat-developer/app-services-cli/docs/commands/rhoas_context_status.md

 View the status of your application services.
 This command shows the status of each of your application services instances set in service context.

-To view the status of a specific application service, use "rhoas status [service]".
+To view the status of a specific application service, use "rhoas context status [service]".

 Note: You can change the current instance for an application service with the "rhoas [service] use” command.